lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-reports.md

    >[!NOTE]
    >
-   >The assets** Download** report displays only the assets that were individually selected and downloaded from Brand Portal.
+   >The assets** Download** report displays only the assets that were individually selected and downloaded from [!DNL Brand Portal].
 If a user has downloaded a folder containing assets, the report does not display the folder or the assets inside the folder.

    **Expiration** report lists and details all the assets that expired in a specific time frame.

    ![](assets/expiration-report.png)

-   **Publish** report lists and gives information about all the assets that are published from AEM to Brand Portal in a specified time frame.
+   **Publish** report lists and gives information about all the assets that are published from [!DNL AEM] to [!DNL Brand Portal] in a specified time frame.

    ![](assets/publish-report.png)

    >[!NOTE]
    >
-   >Publish Report does not display information about content fragments, as the content fragments cannot be published to the Brand Portal.
+   >Publish Report does not display information about content fragments, as the content fragments cannot be published to the [!DNL Brand Portal].

-   **Link Share report** lists all the assets shared through links from Brand Portal interface in a specific time frame.
+   **Link Share report** lists all the assets shared through links from [!DNL Brand Portal] interface in a specific time frame.
 The report also informs when was the asset shared via link, by which user, when does the link expire, and the number of shared links for the tenant (and users with whom the asset link was shared).
 The columns of Link Share Report are not customizable.

    ![](assets/link-share-report.png)